 The NWDAF notifies the result of the analytics to the consumer as indicated in clause 6.6.3.

-NEXT CHANGE (14)
+NEXT CHANGE (14) (merge from S2-2003867)

 6.8.3 Output analytics

 The NWDAF outputs the user data congestion analytics for transfer over the user plane, for transfer over the control plane, or for both.
 The output may consist of statistics, predictions, or both.
 The detailed information provided by the NWDAF is defined in Table 6.8.3-1 for statistics and in Table 6.8.3-2 for predictions.